 Packera glabella (Poir.)
 C. Jeffrey

-Inflorescence - Terminal corymbiform cluster of flower heads to +/-20cm broad.
+Inflorescence - Terminal and axillary panicles of flower heads, usually flat-topped.
 Divisions of the inflorescence subtended by small attenuate bracts.
-Bracts with dense arachnoid pubescence at their bases adaxially, often purplish.
-Larger bracts clasping, with toothed margins.
-Peduncles and pedicels of the inflorescnece glabrous and carinate.
+Peduncles and pedicels of the inflorescence glabrous and carinate.

 Flowering - April - June.